Large and small, kit and built

 With the new Can-Am’s early success using converted F5000 cars, Lola came out with the dedicated T530 Can-Am car.
 A little ungainly looking but it turned out to be quite effective.
 One of the teams that adopted the T530 as their Can-Am weapon of choice was the Garvin Brown team.
 Their early car, the Intrepid, was a devilish performer and was replaced by the the T530 for American driver Danny Sullivan.
 The team and its travails were well documented in the 1981 book Fast Lane Summer, by Leon Mandel.

 One Mann Factory, produces two 1/43 kits of the Lola T530 as raced by the Garvin Brown team.
 The 1980 car was black with red, white and blue (right) and also available is the blue 1981 car (top).
 Both are available as kits or factory built.
-You can see them at the One Mann Factory site or from Grand Prix Models.
+You can see them at Grand Prix Models.

 Don’t stop there!